EPCCed/tesseract-docs/software-libraries/intel_mkl.rst

    module load intel-tools-18

-Once you have the modules loaded you need to use the SGI versions of BLACS at link time to include ScaLAPACK.
+Once you have the modules loaded you need to specify ``-mkl=cluster`` to build against the MPI parallel version of MKL (including BLACS and ScaLAPACK).
 Remember to use the MPI versions of the compilers:

 ::